 Constructed in 1981, this plant is located on a 35-foot drop in the South Canal in Northeast Mesa, just below the head of the Eastern Canal.
 Its generating capacity is 1.4 MW.

 Stewart Mountain Dam is named after Stewart Ranch, which used to be located nearby.
 The dam was built between 1928 and 1930 and stands 212 feet high and 583 feet long.
 A single hydraulic turbine-generator with a maximum capacity of 13 MW operates based on water order.

-Agua Fria Generating Station - natural gas, oil and solar
+Agua Fria Generating Station - natural gas, solar and battery storage

 Coolidge Generating Station - natural gas